KarpoKoodaa/esp32-wifi-led/README.md

-This is an small project to test how to control LEDs with buttons and webpage
+This is a small project to test how to control LEDs with buttons and webpage